alexkanchev/work-tracker-ai/README.md

-# 🎯 AI Work Tracker
+# 🎯 Work tracker AI

 > Boost your productivity with AI-powered activity tracking and insights